 NOTE: After installing a new processor onto the system board, always update the system ROM to ensure that the latest version of the BIOS is being used on the computer.
-You can find the latest system BIOS on the web at: https://support.hp.com/us.en.
+For more information, see: https://support.hp.com/us-en/document/c06366640.